mojaloop/Currency-conversion/APICandidate for currency conversion support in Mojaloop.md

 The **fxQuotes** resource will be used by a DFSP to request an FXP to confirm a proposed FX conversion.

-The data model of the POST request will be a **conversion** object (see Section ) with at least the following items present:
+The data model of the POST request will be a **conversion** object (see Section 7.3.2 above) with at least the following items present:

-1.  **fxQuoteId**: the ID to be used to identify the conversion request.
+1.  : the ID to be used to identify the conversion request.
-2.  **fxpId**: the FXP’s Fsp ID.
+2.  : the FXP’s Fsp ID.
-3.  **source.fspId**: the fspId of the payer party.
+3.  : the fspId of the payer party.
-4.  **source.amount.currency**: the source currency to be used for the conversion.
+4.  **source.currency**: the source currency to be used for the conversion.
-5.  **target.fspId**: the fspId of the payee party.
+5.
-6.  **target.amount.currency**: the target currency to be used for the conversion.
+6.  **target.currency**: the target currency to be used for the conversion.
-7.  *Either* the **source.amount.principalAmount**, if the amount in the target currency is to be calculated, *or* the **target.amount.principalAmount** if the amount in the source currency is to be calculated.
+7.  *Either* the **sourcemount.**, if the amount in the target currency is to be calculated, *or* the **targetmount.mount** if the amount in the source currency is to be calculated.

 #### Requests